 Instruct-ERIC offer members the opportunity to apply for research infrastructure access visits, internships, R&D funding and bursaries.
 Such applications are made by submitting a proposal through our online portal, which go through peer review.
 Additional personal data is required in the form of your research history and biography.
 Personal data will be kept private and only visible to Instruct Centre staff, those who will moderate or review your proposal, or host your visit.

 We use the personal data you provide for the purpose of reviewing your application, arranging the services, and to communicate with you throughout the process.
-We process your data on the basis of the proposal contract (see terms of submission https://www.structuralbiology.eu/content/terms-of-submission), which we ask you to agree with at the final stage of the online proposal system.
+We process your data on the basis of the proposal contract (see Terms and Conditions of User Access Applications), which we ask you to agree with at the final stage of the online proposal system.
 We are required to maintain personal data for the purposes of reporting to our funders, and to comply with UK law relating to financial recording.

 As stated in the terms of submission, limited personal information (name, home country) of successful applicants will be published on the Instruct-ERIC website, and may be shared with funders on request.